cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   item at all but terminates an indefinite length item; both are described in {{indefinite}}.

-Initial byte and any additional bytes consumed to construct the argument are collectively referred to as the "head" of the data item.
+The initial byte and any additional bytes consumed to construct the argument are collectively referred to as the "head" of the data item.

 The meaning of this argument depends on the major type.